algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_9.md

 ---

-We didn't encountred challenges this week.
+We didn't encounter challenges this week.

 ## Plan for Next Week

 ---

-No next week, it's the last week of the project, Friday we will make the Post mortem of the project.
+Nothing will be added for next week, it's the last week of the project.
+On Friday, we will make the post-mortem of the project.

 ## Conclusion

 ---

-To conclude this week we only focus on the preparation of the oral and we didn't cross problems.
+To conclude this week we only focused on the preparation of the oral and we didn't cross problems.